espressif/esp-at/docs/en/Get_Started/Downloading_guide.rst

 - Set Flow Type to None;
 - Enter the command "AT+GMR" with a new line (CR LF).

-If the response is OK as the picture below shows, it means that AT works.
+If the response is OK as the picture below shows, AT works.

 .. figure:: ../../_static/esp32_wroom32_version.png
    :align: center